detekt/detekt/MIGRATION_GUIDE.md

 - Attention: new `MagicNumber` and `ReturnCount` rules can let your CI fail
 - Sample project now reflects all possible custom extensions to detekt, see `extensions` section in README
+- `--output` points to a directory now.
+This is due the fact that many output reports can be generated at once
+- Each `OutputReport` specifies a file name and ending.
+The parameter `--output-name` can be used to override the default provided file name of the `OutputReport`.
+Unnecessary output reports for your project can be turned off in the configuration.

 ### M13 -> M13.1